TroelsMortensen/SqlScriptVisualizer/README.md

 Copy/paste the script into the text area in the web page, click the button, and see the diagram generated on the right.\
 You can drag individual entities around by dragging the entity header.
 You can drag the entire diagram, by grabbing the canvas.

 ### Test data
-As an example, below are two SQLite scripts, which you can try out:
+As an example, below are two SQLite scripts, which you can try out.

+This simple 2-table script.

 ```sql
 CREATE TABLE "TvShows" (